-Joe Marrs represents clients at trial and arbitration of fiduciary, trust, and will contests, as well as other complex disputes in the courts.
+Joe Marrs represents clients at trial and arbitration of will contests, trust litigation, and other fiduciary litigation matters.

 Mr. Marrs is admitted to practice in the United States District Courts for the Northern, Southern, Eastern, and Western Districts of Texas.
 He is a member of the Probate Section of the Houston Bar Association and is a Fellow of the Texas Bar Foundation.
 He served on the board of directors for the Estate Planning and Probate Section of the Austin Bar Association from 2011-2012.